 From about 1950 to 1995, automobiles largely operated the same way.
-Yes, the occasional pushbutton gear selector or thumbwheel radio volume knob came along (usually in a Chrysler product, by the way), but for the most part, window cranks, radio tuning knobs, gear shift levers and window defrosters all worked exactly the same, no matter what brand of car you found yourself driving.
+Yes, the occasional pushbutton gear selector or thumbwheel radio volume knob came along, but for the most part, window cranks, radio tuning knobs, gear shift levers and window defrosters all worked exactly the same, no matter what brand of car you found yourself driving.

 Today, all bets are off.
 You show up late at night at an airport rental counter and you’re handed the keys to an unfamiliar car and you could spend 10 minutes trying to figure out how to find the AM band on the radio, if it even has one.